 Preparation:

-- Sauté: Fry the onions, garlic and chili in peanut oil.
+- Sear: Sauté onions, garlic, and chili in peanut oil.

-- Simmer: Deglaze with vegetable stock and simmer for 3 hours.
+- Simmer: Deglaze with vegetable broth and simmer for 3 hours.

-- Sweet potatoes: Add the sweet potatoes and simmer for a further 45 minutes.
+- Sweet potatoes: Add sweet potatoes and simmer for another 45 minutes.

 - Serve: Garnish with fresh coriander.

-You can find the full recipe with step-by-step instructions and other tips here!
+Here you’ll find the full recipe with step-by-step instructions and more tips!

-Fancy a fiery explosion of flavor?
-Our chili con carne from the Dutch oven is guaranteed to delight you!
-The combination of different types of meat, a variety of spices and a surprising ingredient - dark chocolate - creates a unique taste experience.
+Craving a fiery flavor explosion?
+Our Chili con Carne from the Dutch Oven will definitely excite you!
+With a combination of different meats, a variety of spices, and a surprising ingredient – dark chocolate – it creates a unique taste experience.

 Ingredients: